pranavisingh8/Snake-Ladder/README.md

 Embrace the simplicity and excitement of Snake and Ladder brought to life in Python.
 Engage in hours of entertainment as luck intertwines with skill on this exhilarating journey.

 ## Features
-Player Movement: Players can roll the dice and move according to the number they get on the dice roll.

-Snake and Ladder: The game features the classic snake and ladder elements where landing on a ladder takes you up and landing on a snake brings you down.

-Win Condition: The game continues until a player reaches the final position, declaring them as the winner.